Project Management: Pulling the Strings

 We like agile methods for the implementation of projects very much, as they allow for a strong involvement of the target group and the clients.
 However, we also master classic project methods such as the waterfall method.
 Our project managers have HERMES certificates as well as Scrum Master trainings.

 The optimal project method varies depending on the context, the project, the project team and the scope and nature of the project.
-Therefore, we are very flexible in terms of the choice of project management approach, we also know how to use hybrid models such as the so-called iterative waterfall and we strongly focus on the wishes of our clients.
+Therefore, we're very flexible in terms of the choice of project management approach, we also know how to use hybrid models such as the so-called iterative waterfall and we strongly focus on the wishes of our clients.

 Illustration of the agile project flow